huzhlei/DASH-to-HLS-Playback/README.md

 DASH to HLS Playback does not need any player, it works directly on a standard HTML <video> element on a browser HTML5 video and MediaSource Extensions supported.

-It is written in Javascript.
+It is written with Javascript and HTML.

 ## Getting Worked
 ### Prerequisite